Bellamkonda Sai Sreenivas

-Bellamkonda Sai Sreenivas (born 3 January 1993) is an Indian actor who works in Telugu films.
-Son of film producer Bellamkonda Suresh, he made his debut with the action comedy film Alludu Seenu (2014) which won him Filmfare Award for Best Male Debut – South.
-He is making his Hindi debut with the remake of 2005 Blockbuster Telugu movie Chatrapathi.
+Bellamkonda Sai Sreenivas (born 3 January 1993) is an Indian actor and the son of film producer Bellamkonda Suresh.
+He made his acting debut in the action drama Alludu Seenu (2014), and has since starred in the crime thriller Rakshasudu (2019), and the horror thriller Kishkindhapuri (2025).

 Career

 Bellamkonda Sai Sreenivas is the son of Telugu film producer Bellamkonda Suresh.
-He finished acting course at Lee Strasberg Theatre and Film Institute at Los Angeles (USA) and Barry John Acting Studio at Mumbai (India).
+He finished the acting course at Lee Strasberg Theatre and Film Institute in Los Angeles (USA) and Barry John Acting Studio in Mumbai.
 He also underwent professional training in Vietnam for martial arts and stunts.
-His younger brother Ganesh Bellamkonda is set to make his Tollywood debut as an actor.
+His younger brother Ganesh Bellamkonda is also a Telugu actor.